stephansturges/OpenLander/README.md

 # OpenLander

-Free-to-use landing-zone detection for UAV using Luxonis cameras and segmentation AI.
+Free-to-use ground-level obstacle-detection segmentation AI for UAV which you can deploy today using cheap off-the-shelf sensors from Luxonis.

 # UPDATE 2022 10 20